-Portland, Oregon recognized the role scooters can play in the transit ecosystem and began regulating this new form of transportation by capping the number of scooters allowed and adding a 25-cent tax per ride.
-The revenue from this tax will go to the local transit authority to improve rider safety and better ensure general viability of these scooters into the future.
+Portland, Oregon recognized the role electric scooters can play in the transit ecosystem and began regulating this new form of transportation by capping the number of scooters allowed and adding a 25-cent tax per ride.
+The revenue from this tax will go to the local transit authority to improve rider safety and better ensure the general viability of these scooters into the future.

-Read more here.
+Read more about Portland’s electric scooters here.